jukfloyd/testRepo/pres.md

 >The scrum master helps the team in maintaining its commitment to the scrum principles.

 * The development team
->The development team makes the decisions regarding the work to be completed, produces increments, and exhibits group accountability.
+>The development team makes the decisions regarding the work to be completed, produces increments, and shows group accountability.

 ## Common Metrics